flashwing-04/showtime-website/content/ss24/bachelor/b5-pam/_index.md

 subtitle = "Process Modeling and Management" claim = "Redesigning and Improving a Tool to simplify the creation and organisation of Process Diagrams in the Business Process Modelling Notation" claim2 = "Upgrading and enhancing a tool used to create Process Diagrams and organize them, modernizing the design and more" abstract = "PAM is a tool that was originally developed for GlobalCT by Students of the Leibniz Universität in Hannover.
-The Tool's purpose is to allow for the simple creation of Process Diagrams using a simple interface, as well the saving and exporting of those diagrams in various formats as required, organizing them depending on the preferences of the creators by allowing for a custom repository structure of folders and sub-folders.It also has an internal organization scheme following a simple folder/file format.
+The Tool's purpose is to allow for the simple creation of Process Diagrams using a simple interface, as well the saving and exporting of those diagrams in various formats as required, organizing them depending on the preferences of the creators by allowing for a custom repository structure of folders and sub-folders.
+It also has an internal organization scheme, following a simple folder/file format.
 However, it was rather simple, focusing on the basic features initially.
 That's where we came in."

 # Properties for displaying the project in the project list
 card_image = "pam2.png"